 Reliability

 The ‘Tough’ in its name is not just a marketing gimmick; it’s a testament to the card’s durability.
 The Sony G Tough is designed to be bend-proof, drop-proof, water-resistant, and dustproof.
-Its robust construction ensures that your data remains safe even in the most challenging shooting environments.
+Its robust construction ensures your data remains safe even in the most challenging shooting environments.

 Operating Temperature: -13 to 185°F / -25 to 85°C